ankitrout2903/todo-app/README.md

 # Todo App

-This is a Todo application built with a microservice architecture using NestJS as the backend framework and a frontend client.
+This is a Todo application built with a microservice architecture using NestJS as the backend framework and a NEXTjs as frontend client.

 ## Architecture Overview